eldada/kubernetes-scripts/README.md

 * [podReady.sh](podReady.sh): Simple script to check if pod is really ready.
 Check status is 'Running' and that all containers are ready.
 Returns 0 if ready.
 Returns 1 if not ready.
 * [getNodesLoadCSV.sh](getNodesLoadCSV.sh): Traverse over the `kube-proxy` pods to get the nodes load average and number of CPUs in a CSV format.
 Will also mark high load node with big `YES` in the output.
 * [runCommandOnPods.sh](runCommandOnPods.sh): Run a command on a list of pods.
+* [canIdo.sh](canIdo.sh): Check all permissions current user has in a namespace using the `kubectl auth can-i` command.

 ## YAML
 * [memory.yaml](yaml/memory.yaml): A pod using a given block of memory for a given time.<br>